 We use a handwriting Patter with the children to support their handwriting.
 From Nursery to Year One we teach a pre cursive handwriting style and from Year Two to Year Six we teach the cursive handwriting style (please see links below for the Patter and our Cursive Style).
 We teach teaching according to a progression of skills from Reception to Year Six.
 Handwriting is taught twice a week for Year One to Year Six.

 - Word reading.

-We have Colour Banded books that are phonetically decodable for EYFS to Year 2.
-This means books are very carefully graded by levels and include children's phonic level and ability.
-Each book is given its own colour and your child will move through the different colours as they move through the levels.
-The books we read in class and send home in Willow Class will include what children have been covering in Phonics that week or the week before.
-In both Willow and Oak class we send home the same colour band level for their home reading book as their guided reading book.
-This is matched to your child's reading ability.
-Books are sent home every friday and changed weekly.
+We use Word Sparks reading scheme from Oxford Reading Tree.
+These books are phonetically decodable for EYFS to Year 2.
+Books are very carefully matched to children's phonic phases and ability.
+The books we read in class and send home will include what children have been covering in Phonics that week or the week before.
+We send home the same guided reading book that children read in class to ensure they have time to consolidate new vocabularly, phomenes and common exception words.
+This means the book is matched to each child's reading ability.
+Books are sent home every Thursday and changed weekly.

 1. Home reading books.